bjmmtin/Pokemon-analysist/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Getting Tested
+## Running Tests

-1. Because you are using Babel for testing transform logic, ensure you have the necessary presets/plugins in the Babel configuration (babel.config.js):
+1. Since you're using Babel for transforming the code in tests, ensure the necessary presets/plugins are configured in babel.config.js:
    ```
    module.exports ={
        "presets": [